 Welcome to this informative website about early English pianos that gives findings from independent research.
 There are interesting articles about early piano makers, their pianos and useful advice.

-You can also purchase authentic early keyboard materials from the online shop not only for early pianos but for other early keyboard instruments such as harpsichords, spinets and clavichords.
+You can also purchase authentic early keyboard materials from the store not only for early pianos but for other early keyboard instruments such as harpsichords, spinets and clavichords.
 These materials are commissioned by us and are not available from other suppliers.

 Early pianos are offered for sale from private clients.